nytimes/Register/README.md

 ### Using Register

-Register needs a configuration file that defines your particular PlayStore settings.
-Here's a  sample that we use at NYTimes
+**Step 0:** Register needs a configuration file that declares mock purchases and users that you will be testing against.
+Here's a  sample that we use at NYTimes, the format needs to be same as below when creating your own fake purchases
 ```json
 {
 	"skus": {